-If you are new to bird watching and want to visit somewhere which will have the maximum potential for seeing a variety of birds then you can’t go wrong with one of these spots chosen by Stephen Moss.
+If you are new to bird watching and want to visit somewhere which will have the maximum potential for seeing a variety of birds then you can’t go wrong with one of these UK birding hot spots.
 Go on your own for some serious birding or take the family for a fun day out.

 As autumn arrives in the Scottish borders, so do thousands of ducks, geese and swans flying in from places as far away as Iceland and Spitsbergen, to enjoy the relatively mild winter in the British Isles.
 Whooper swans travel in family parties and enjoy the daily feeding sessions that take place at dusk throughout winter.
 Nearby, Mersehead RSPB reserve attracts huge numbers of barnacle geese, so-called because before our ancestors realised birds migrated they thought they hatched from the goose barnacles found nearby.